-MASSACHUSETTS: Republican Governor Charles Baker nominates five new justices to the Massachusetts Supreme Judicial Court, all of whom support a woman’s right to choose.
+MASSACHUSETTS: Republican Governor Charlie Baker nominates five new justices to the Massachusetts Supreme Judicial Court, all of whom support a abortion rights.
 NARAL Pro-Choice Massachusetts members line the hearing room in purple pro-choice t-shirts to ensure that committee members ask about the nominee’s stance on choice.

 NARAL Pro-Choice Massachusetts members participate in a rally outside the U.S. Supreme Court in support of the Whole Woman’s Health v.
 Hellerstedt hearing.